syncfusion-content/fileformat-docs/File-Formats/Presentation/Overview.md

 * Ability to encrypt and decrypt PowerPoint presentation.
 * Ability to access the Built-in and Custom document properties.

-## Compatible Microsoft Presentation Versions
+## Compatible Microsoft PowerPoint Versions

 * Microsoft PowerPoint 2007
 * Microsoft PowerPoint 2010